aws-solutions-library-samples/aws-insurancelake-etl/docs/full_deployment_guide.md

     cp lib/tagging.py ../aws-insurancelake-etl/lib/
     ```

-### AWS CodePipeline and GitHub Integration

-Integration between AWS CodePipeline and GitHub requires a personal access token.
-This access token is stored in Secrets Manager.
-This is a one-time setup and is applicable for all target AWS environments and all repositories created under the organization in GitHub.com.
-Follow the below steps:

-{:style="counter-reset:none"}
-1. Create a personal access token in your GitHub.
-Refer to [Creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for details.

-   The token should have these permissions:
-      * `repo` - to read the repository
-      * `admin:repo_hook` - to use webhooks as the trigger (recommended)

-1. Run the below command:

-    ```bash
-    ./lib/prerequisites/configure_account_secrets.py
-    ```

-1. Paste the GitHub personal access token when prompted.

-1. Confirm the profile, account, and Region; respond `y` if correct.

-1. Expected output:

-    ```bash
-    Pushing secret: /DataLake/GitHubToken
-    ```

-### AWS CodePipeline and Bitbucket Integration
+### AWS CodePipeline and Git Integration

-Integration between AWS CodePipeline and Atlassian Bitbucket requires creating an AWS CodeStar Connection.
-This same configuration can be used for any provider supported by AWS CodeStar (for example, GitLab).
+Integration between AWS CodePipeline and Github, Gitlab, or Atlassian Bitbucket requires creating an AWS CodeConnections connection.
+This same configuration can be used for any provider supported by AWS CodeConnections.

 {:style="counter-reset:none"}
 1. In the AWS Console, browse to the CodePipeline service.